-While the late fall settings of season one and two were tonally and stylistically appropriate for the show, the Fourth of July setting was a colorful, refreshing depiction of life in Hawkins in 1985.
+While the late fall settings of seasons one and two were tonally and stylistically appropriate for the show, the Fourth of July setting was a colorful, refreshing depiction of life in Hawkins in 1985.
 I love the vibrant sets of the mall, the carnival, and the local pool.
 The kids are out of school, allowing room for new distractions, such as summer camp, dating, and sneaking into the movies to take the place of classes, A/V club, and school bullies.

 The cast has grown to an enormous number of varying personalities, motivations, and side plots to balance.
 It’s a difficult feat to pull off, and this show’s answer is to break the characters into groups to gather information and have them meet up at the end to save the day.
 While this helps to neatly lay out every major plot element to the audience, it also limits the interaction between individual cast members.

 Returning characters who get more screen time include Lucas’ younger sister, Erica, who adds to the growing collection of female characters and represents the up-and-coming generation of Hawkins nerds.
 Her pastel overalls and biting one-liners make her a welcome addition to the gang and allows Dustin to play dad to her the same way that Steve does with him.

-Then there is Murray Bauman, the conspiracy theorist who speaks fluent Russian and is great asset in the plan to stop the Russians.
+Then there is Murray Bauman, the conspiracy theorist who speaks fluent Russian and is a great asset in the plan to stop the Russians.
 He too is great comic relief without being too much of a distraction or annoyance to anyone other than Hopper.

 The character who seems to fall by the wayside, though, is Will Byers.
 After going missing in the first season and being under the influence of the Mind Flayer for much of the second season, he now has less to do than ever now that he is not the focus of the story.
 His only actual contribution is his ability to sense when the Mind Flayer is near, but it isn’t a helpful one.